KEA DHCP

 Note

 Define HA peers for this cluster.
-All nodes should contain the exact same definitions (usually two hosts, a primary
+All nodes should contain the exact same definitions (usually two hosts, a primary and a standby host)

 Configuration examples